 So, where do we go next?
-“Data supporting checkpoint inhibitors as neoadjuvant therapy for triple-negative breast cancer are close, but not quite there yet.
-Given the risk of hypothyroidism, the bottom line, for now is we need to be very cautious if we decide to use them in the clinic,” Dr. Brufsky advised.
+“Data supporting checkpoint inhibitors as neoadjuvant therapy for triple-negative breast cancer are close.
+Given the risk of hypothyroidism, the bottom line, for now is we need to be very cautious if we decide to use them in the clinic,” Dr. Brufsky advised during the meeting.

 “However, we do have a disease that’s tough to treat,” he acknowledged.
 “We know that with standard chemotherapy, a certain percentage of these patients will relapse.
 Oncologists will have to think of the individual patient in front of them when they make that treatment decision.”

-DISCLOSURE: Dr. Brufsky has served as a consultant or advisor to Abbvie, Agendia, Bayer, Biotheranostics, Daiichi Sankyo/Lilly, Eisai, Genentech/Roche, Immunomedics, Merck, Micheal J. Hennssey Associates, Myriad Pharmaceuticals, OncLive, Novartis, Pfizer, Puma Biotechnology, Seattle Genetics, and Tyme; and has provided expert testimony on behalf of Pfizer.
+DISCLOSURE: Dr. Brufsky has served as a consultant or advisor to AbbVie, Agendia, Bayer, Biotheranostics, Daiichi Sankyo/Lilly, Eisai, Genentech/Roche, Immunomedics, Merck, Micheal J. Hennessy Associates, Myriad Pharmaceuticals, OncLive, Novartis, Pfizer, Puma Biotechnology, Seattle Genetics, and Tyme; and has provided expert testimony on behalf of Pfizer.